ozalieg/Thesis/0.1.0/content/DesignAndImplementation.typ

 The Schema Inference Component reads the CSV data using Pandas and generates a structured schema.
-It identifies unnamed columns, assigns default labels and types, and calls type-mapping utilities to map Pandas dtypes into canonical categories: text, integer, decimal, or boolean.
+It identifies unnamed columns, assigns default labels and types, and calls type-mapping utilities to map Pandas dtypes to Jayvee datatypes: text, integer, decimal, or boolean.

 The Pipeline Generation Component receives the normalized schema and constructs a JSON pipeline specification.
 It uses the original filename or URL to generate internal names and metadata.
 If columns were renamed, it additionally maps column indices to spreadsheet-style labels.

-The JSON & JV Writer Component saves the pipeline structure as a JSON file (when enabled), and always writes the corresponding .jv template.
+The JSON & Jayvee Writer Component saves the pipeline structure as a JSON file (when enabled), and always writes the corresponding Jayvee template.
 It ensures consistent naming and manages file paths and directories.

 The Naming/Path Utilities Component supports the above stages with functions for sanitizing filenames, converting names to CamelCase, generating valid identifiers, and labeling columns by index.
+CamelCase naming for pipeline and block identifiers is derived from filenames or URLs using a utility function.
+Spreadsheet-style column labels (A1, B1, ...) are generated for unnamed headers via a separate index-mapping utility.

+=== Edge Cases in CSV Schema Inference

+During the implementation of the Jayvee template generation system, I focused on several key edge cases to ensure robustness in CSV template generation.
+Columns with missing or default "Unnamed" headers are automatically renamed based on the first data value in each column—for example, renamed to "col_name" if the first value is a string, or "col_value" if numeric—so that every column remains addressable.
+Leading and trailing whitespaces around column headers are removed to prevent mismatches during processing.
+The CSV parser respects quoted fields containing delimiters by using appropriate options such as a quote character and skipping initial spaces, adhering to common CSV dialect conventions rather than simply splitting on commas.
+Column data types are inferred from pandas’ dtype detection and mapped Jayvee datatypes including boolean, integer, decimal, and text; notably, datetime types are coerced to text to handle their variability.
+When column headers are renamed, the pipeline schema dynamically includes an intermediate step to write these corrected headers, ensuring downstream components consume consistent column names.
+Boolean types are inferred from pandas native detection, although explicit normalization of different boolean representations was not implemented beyond this.
+Additionally, the system normalizes file names extracted from file paths or URLs into CamelCase for consistent naming of pipelines and processing blocks.
+Throughout processing, errors during CSV reading or JSON file saving are logged with timestamps to facilitate troubleshooting without interrupting the overall workflow.
+While more complex edge cases such as Unicode normalization for multilingual headers, flexible date format coercion, and semantic handling of null values were identified as challenges, they remain unimplemented in the current system iteration.

 === Data Flow and Intermediate Formats

 The system accepts as input either local CSV files or remote URLs, including batch-mode processing from a newline-delimited links file.
-The intermediate schema is represented as a list of {name, type} objects, which is transformed into a pipeline JSON document with blocks, pipes, and supporting metadata.
+The intermediate schema is transformed into a JSON pipeline description.
+When the CREATE_JSON environment flag is enabled, this JSON is persisted to disk alongside the default Jayvee output.
-The final .jv output format is a human-readable, line-based representation of the extraction template.
+The final Jayvee output format is a human-readable, line-based representation of the extraction template.

 === Technology Stack